-Pulmonary Medicine specialists at Cooper treat disorders of the lung including chronic diseases such as emphysema and asthma, and acute pulmonary problems such as pneumonia.
-Interventional Pulmonology is a specialized area of pulmonary medicine whereby pulmonologists use advanced tools and techniques to diagnosis and treat diseases of the lungs and chest.
-Cooper interventional pulmonologists are also an essential component of MD Anderson Cancer Center at Cooper Lung Cancer Center team.
-We collaborate with our colleagues in oncology, thoracic surgery, medical oncology, pathology, radiology and other medical specialties to provide you with a comprehensive evaluation and individualized treatment plan – for the best possible outcomes.
+Pulmonary Medicine specialists at Cooper treat disorders of the lung, including chronic diseases such as emphysema and asthma and acute pulmonary problems like pneumonia.
+Interventional Pulmonology is a specialized area of pulmonary medicine that uses advanced tools and techniques to diagnosis and treat diseases of the lungs and chest.
+Cooper interventional pulmonologists are also an essential component of MD Anderson Cancer Center at Cooper Lung Cancer Center team, collaborating with colleagues in oncology, thoracic surgery, medical oncology, pathology, radiology and other medical specialties to provide patients with a comprehensive evaluation and individualized treatment plan aimed at the best possible outcomes.

-Together, our pulmonologists and interventional pulmonologists care for patients with:
+Together, our pulmonologists and interventional pulmonologists care for patients who have:

 Tests performed by our team include: